3stadt/vivaldi-url-profile-router/README.md

 ```

 Fields:
-- `browser.path` — full path to Vivaldi executable.
+- `browser.path` - full path to Vivaldi executable.
-- `browser.default` — profile folder name used when no mapping is matched.
+- `browser.default` - profile folder name used when no mapping is matched.
+- `selectprofile` - list of URLs whose host should trigger the GUI profile chooser.
-- `mapping` — list of mappings:
+- `mapping` - list of mappings:
-  - `name` — human-friendly name.
+  - `name` - human-friendly name.
-  - `folder` — Vivaldi profile folder name to pass as `--profile-directory`.
+  - `folder` - Vivaldi profile folder name to pass as `--profile-directory`.
-  - `urls` — list of URLs (the host is extracted and normalized for matching).
+  - `urls` - list of URLs (the host is extracted and normalized for matching).

 Behavior:
 - URL validation is performed at startup.
 Missing required fields or duplicates will make the app fail early with a helpful error message.
 - Only the host is used for matching (lowercased and trailing dot removed).
 Subdomains are treated distinctly; list them explicitly if required.
+- When a host matches `selectprofile`, the GUI shows available profiles (Default plus all configured mappings).
+Cancel exits without launching.

 ---